vserova/book/pages/ch_grid.md

 #### CServer

-The <span class="nctnt ncbi-class">CServer</span> class manages connections, socket event handling for reading and writing, timer and timeout events, and error conditions. <span class="nctnt ncbi-class">CServer</span> creates a connection pool and a thread pool.
+The `CServer` class manages connections, socket event handling for reading and writing, timer and timeout events, and error conditions. `CServer` creates a connection pool and a thread pool.
 When a client request arrives, a socket is established and assigned to one of the connection handler objects.
 For each socket event (e.g. connection opened, data arrival, client ready for data, etc.), a thread is allocated from the pool to serve that particular event and is returned to the pool when the handler finishes.
-You can use <span class="nctnt ncbi-class">CServer</span> directly, but typically it is subclassed.
+You can use `CServer` directly, but typically it is subclassed.

-If you want to provide a gentle shutdown ability, then create a <span class="nctnt ncbi-class">CServer</span> subclass and override <span class="nctnt ncbi-func">ShutdownRequested()</span>.
-It should return true when the application-specific logic determines that the server is no longer needed - for example, if a shutdown command has been received; if a timeout has expired with no client communication; if a watchfile has been updated; etc. A typical subclass could also include a <span class="nctnt ncbi-func">RequestShutdown()</span> method that sets a flag that is in turn checked by <span class="nctnt ncbi-func">ShutdownRequested()</span>.
+If you want to provide a gentle shutdown ability, then create a `CServer` subclass and override `ShutdownRequested()`.
+It should return true when the application-specific logic determines that the server is no longer needed - for example, if a shutdown command has been received; if a timeout has expired with no client communication; if a watchfile has been updated; etc. A typical subclass could also include a `RequestShutdown()` method that sets a flag that is in turn checked by `ShutdownRequested()`.
 This approach makes it easy to trigger a shutdown from a client.

-If you want to process data in the main thread on timeout, then create a <span class="nctnt ncbi-class">CServer</span> subclass, override <span class="nctnt ncbi-func">ProcessTimeout()</span>, and use <span class="nctnt ncbi-func">GetParameters()</span> / <span class="nctnt ncbi-func">SetParameters()</span> to replace the <span class="nctnt ncbi-var">accept\_timeout</span> parameter with the proper value for your application.
+If you want to process data in the main thread on timeout, then create a `CServer` subclass, override `ProcessTimeout()`, and use `GetParameters()` / `SetParameters()` to replace the `accept_timeout` parameter with the proper value for your application.

-If you don't want to provide a gentle shutdown ability and you don't want to process data in the main thread on timeout, then you can use <span class="nctnt ncbi-class">CServer</span> directly.
+If you don't want to provide a gentle shutdown ability and you don't want to process data in the main thread on timeout, then you can use `CServer` directly.

-Your server application will probably define, configure, start listening, and run a <span class="nctnt ncbi-class">CServer</span> object in its <span class="nctnt ncbi-func">Run()</span> method - something like:
+Your server application will probably define, configure, start listening, and run a `CServer` object in its `Run()` method - something like:

     CMyServer server;
     server.SetParameters(params);